Scientific name: Aptenodytes forsteri

 Emperor penguins are the only animals that breed during the Antarctic winter (see breeding cycle).

-The emperor has not only evolved special physical characteristics to help it survive the extreme Antarctic conditions, it has also developed some unique social features.
-Like most penguins, emperor parents closely share parental duties.
-What is unique about emperors however, is the co-operation between males while carrying out their parenting duties.
+The emperor has not only evolved special physical characteristics to help it survive the extreme Antarctic conditions, it has also developed some unique social behaviours, for example huddling.
+Like most penguins, emperor parents closely share parental duties once the chicks have hatched.
+But only the males take on the incubation duties.

 Diet and feeding

 Emperor penguins are exquisite divers!
-While they mostly forage at depths from 150 to 250 metres, the deepest dive recorded was to 565 metres.
+While they mostly forage at depths of 150–250 metres; the deepest dive recorded was to 565 metres.
 On average dives last 3–6 minutes but the longest dive on record was 22 minutes.
 (See diving and travelling).

 Emperor penguins are near the top of the Southern Ocean’s food chain.
-They have a varied menu with some prey items being more important than others.
+They have a varied menu that changes with the season; some prey items are more important than others.
 One of the most frequently eaten prey species is the Antarctic silverfish Pleuragramma antarcticum.
 They also eat other fish, Antarctic krill and some species of squid.
 Most prey items are small; since they are very cold when ingested it makes it easier to bring the food up to body temperature and to digest.

 An adult penguin eats 2–3 kg per day.
 When they need to fatten up before a moult or at the start of the breeding season, they can eat as much as 6 kg per day.